suefrontend/leetcode-javascript/1-Two-Sum/1-Two-Sum.md

 3.

 Calculate the difference of each number and target number.
-This will be the **key** of the Map.
+This will be the **key** of the object.

 ```
   var complement = target - nums[index];